Supervised Machine Learning with Python (Course VI)July 13, 2020 2020-08-04 10:50

 What is Simple Linear Regression?

 Simple Linear Regression is a linear regression algorithm used in datasets containing a single dependent variable and a single independent variable.
+It is also sometimes referred to as linear regression with single variable.

 The relationship between the two variables is obtained by multiplying the independent variable by a constant value (known as weight) and then adding a constant (known as bias) to the product.
 Mathematically, the formula for linear regression an be represented as,